-Assessing a person's readiness for change with a 0-10 scale is one of several strategies that can facilitate communication about self-management of presenting problem.
-People need to feel confident that they can make changes that will positively affect their health, mental health, or substance dependence.
-Many people have only experienced failure in making changes in this area of their life and doubt their ability to effectively influence their presenting problem.
-Clinicians can increase a person's confidence by emphasizing how small, incremental steps can improve their circumstance.
-Use the general and/or SUD related questions to assess a person's readiness for change.
+Assessing an person's readiness for change with a 0-10 scale is one of several strategies that can facilitate communication about self-management of presenting problem.
+Persons need to feel confident that they can make changes that will positively affect their health, mental health, or substance dependence.
+Many persons have only experienced failure in making changes in this area of their life and doubt their ability to effectively influence their presenting problem.
+Clinicians can increase persons' confidence by emphasizing how small, incremental steps can improve their circumstance.
+Use the general and/or SUD related questions to assess persons' readiness for change.